pierky/ripe-atlas-monitor/docs/SYNTAX.rst

 For ping, a destination is responding if a probe received at least one reply packet.
+For sslcert, a destination is responding if at least one certificate is received by the probe.

 If ``dst_responded`` is True, match when a destination is responding.
 If ``dst_responded`` is False, match when a destination is not responding.